-On 11 April, the Prudential Regulation Authority issued a Consultation Paper in which it sets out its proposal to consider applications from internal model firms that include a Dynamic Volatility Adjustment.
-This proposal is relevant to Solvency II firms in the United Kingdom and the Society of Lloyd’s and its managing agents.
-It is also relevant to firms with, or seeking, Volatility Adjustment approval that use, or may develop in the future, a full or partial internal model to determine the Solvency Capital Requirement.
+On 11 April, the Prudential Regulation Authority (PRA) issued a Consultation Paper in which it sets out its proposal to consider applications from internal model firms that include a Dynamic Volatility Adjustment.
+This proposal is relevant to Solvency II firms in the UK and the Society of Lloyd’s and its managing agents.
+It is also relevant to firms with, or seeking, Volatility Adjustment approval that use, or may develop in the future, a full or partial internal model to determine the Solvency Capital Requirement (SCR).
 Milliman’s Robert Bugg and Lyndsay Wrobel offer some perspective in this briefing note.

 Solvency II went live on 1 January 2016 and introduced a number of new disclosure requirements for European insurers.
 Each insurer is now required to publish annually a Solvency and Financial Condition Report, including some Quantitative Reporting Templates.
 This European analysis of the non-life market by Milliman’s Marcin Krzykowski and Jarosław Lech covers 140 companies from 11 countries, which together comprise more than €141 billion of gross written premium (GWP) and nearly €224 billion of gross technical provisions, and our Polish analysis is based on 14 solo companies pursuing non-life business in Poland, representing circa 89% of the GWP of the Polish non-life market in 2016.